NoDesk/NoDesk-Server/documentation/API/template_api.md

 ###GET request
 You will get the list of the templates stored by NoDesk-Server.
 You can add to the GET request 2 parameters :
- * alive :
+ * visible :
-    - If "true", the list served will only contained the template that are considered alive (the one in the template directory : nodesk-app can only create new dossier for alive template).
+    - If "true", the list served will only contained the template that are considered visible (NoDesk app can only create new dossier for visible template)
-    - If "false", the list served will only contained the template that are considered dead (the contrary of alive).
+    - If "false", the list served will only contained the template that are considered dead invisible (contrary of visible).
-    - If not added to the GET request, the list served by the server will contains all the template (both alive and dead).
+    - If not added to the GET request, the list served by the server will contains all the template (both visible and invisible).
  * json :
     - If "true", the list served by the server will also contain the json equivalent to the YAML of the template.